FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 ## Choosing the Dealer
 Each player draws a card from the deck, and the player with the earliest month becomes the dealer.
 In the event of a tie, the highest-ranked card within the month is considered the earliest.
 If there is still a tie, then the players re-draw.

-**The winner of each round becomes the dealer for the next round.**
+**The player with the most card points during a round becomes the dealer for the next round.**

 ## Dealing the Cards
 The dealer shuffles the deck, and the player to the left of the dealer [(乙 - おと, *oto*] cuts.
 Then, starting with the player to their right and moving anti-clockwise (↺), the dealer deals 4 cards to each player in turn, followed by 3 card face-up to the table.
 They then give a further 3 cards to each player, and an additional 3 cards face-up to the table.